Charles A Dana Professor of Physics

 We were frequent users of the Arecibo Observatory.
 After a series of cable failures, the observatory structure collapsed in December 2020.
 Despite this, pulsar research at Lafayette remains strong using other observatories, such as the Green Bank Telescope.

 Personal: My wife, Marian Wentworth, is CEO of Management Sciences for Health, a global nonprofit organization that works with communities and governments to strengthen health systems serving the world’s most vulnerable populations.
-We have two daughters, one working in public education policy research and advocacy, the other a graduate student in math, both ballet dancers in their spare time.
+We have two daughters, one working in public education policy research and advocacy, the other a postdoctoral fellow in mathematics, both ballet dancers in their spare time.